Reference · Terminal

 lingcode CLI

 Interactive REPL and one-shot ask in your terminal.
-Full agentic mode with Claude (tools, MCP, hooks); text-only chat against OpenAI, Groq, Together, OpenRouter, Mistral, xAI, Fireworks, Ollama, and any OpenAI-compatible endpoint.
+Tool use across every provider — Claude (full Agent SDK with MCP + hooks) plus OpenAI, Groq, Together, OpenRouter, Mistral, xAI, Fireworks, Ollama, and any OpenAI-compatible endpoint.

 Install